will0n/LisponListDownload/README.md

 # LisponListDownload
-Extract audio urls from a Lispon list and save to a text file.
+Extract audio urls from a Lispon list and save them to a text file.

 ## Requirement: